mjoannou/audiovisual-moments-in-time/feature_extractor/README.md

 # Feature Extractor

-This directory contains the code to extract audiovisual CNN embeddings from the videos annotated in this work, listed in video_ratings.csv.
+This directory contains the code (extract_features.py) to extract audiovisual CNN embeddings from the videos annotated in this work, listed in video_ratings.csv.
+We also provide read_tfrecords.py as an example of how to read in and parse the tfrecords so that users can get started quickly.

 # Dependencies